 Use Teacher Tapp as part of your research

 Our teacher panel is a cost-effective means of collecting survey data from teachers because we hold all school and teacher background information for your use.
+Response rates are typically around 2,500, though we reach more teachers than this each week.
 There are three key approaches to using Teacher Tapp as a survey tool:

 - We can deliver multiple choice and multiple response questions to our entire panel, or to any sub-sample of interest to you.
 You will receive analysis using post-stratification weights, with sub-group analysis for major school-type and teacher-type groups.

-- We would never provide researchers with school identifiers, but if you hold school-level information you wish to combine with our survey, we can conduct the pre-specified analysis for you (subject to ethical considerations).
+- We would never provide researchers with school identifiers for our panelists’ responses, but if you hold school-level information you wish to combine with our survey, we can conduct the pre-specified analysis for you (subject to ethical considerations).